Welcome Week - Student Life - Swansea University

 Swansea isn't just a city or university, it's a way of life.
 It's in the people, the places, the food, the experiences, the memories…

-Scroll down to explore our twenty “Swansea Icons” and hear from our students from all over the world as they describe what makes Swansea so special.
+Scroll down to explore our “Swansea Icons” and hear from our students from all over the world as they describe what makes Swansea so special.
 Discover new experiences and immerse yourself in 'Swanseaness' by revisiting familiar sights and sounds.

 What's your flavour